shaneclarke-whitesource/synkronic/docs/DEVGUIDE.md

 ##### Set dev host and minikube docker daemons to allow that insecure registry

-Edit the /etc/hosts file on your development machine, adding the name mkregistry.local on the same line as the entry for localhost.
+- Edit the /etc/hosts file on your development machine, adding the name mkregistry.local on the same line as the entry for localhost.
-Set host aliases to the registry on host, and inside minikube Edit /etc/docker/daemon.json (create the file if it does not exist)
+- Set host aliases to the registry on host, and inside minikube
+- Edit /etc/docker/daemon.json (create the file if it does not exist)
 ```json
 {
   "insecure-registries": ["mkregistry.local:5000"]
 }
 ```
+- Restart the docker daemon
+  - On Ubuntu: systemctl docker restart

 ##### Configure a fixed IP address